awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

                             "s3Folder/s3Key.txt",
                             new File("/path/to/file/localFile.txt"));

-                    // Attach a listener to the observer to get notified of the
-                    // updates in the state and the progress uploadObserver.setTransferListener(new TransferListener() {
+                    // Attach a listener to the observer to get state update and progress notifications uploadObserver.setTransferListener(new TransferListener() {

                         @Override